 That kind of readily available insight on each reps' performance lends itself to better discipline and more accountability.
 If reps know that their managers can keep a pulse on their day-to-day operations, they're less likely to slack off and let certain responsibilities fall by the wayside.

 Project management is, at its core, a series of principles dedicated to streamlining goal attainment and increasing productivity within certain constraints — including budget, scope, and time.

 Those principles and benefits can apply to your sales operations.
-Leveraging project management tactics to support your sales org's objectives and broader goals makes your sales efforts more manageable, productive, and efficient.
+Leveraging project management tactics and tools to support your sales org's objectives and broader goals makes your sales efforts more manageable, productive, and efficient.

 3. It offers reps more clarity in terms of their responsibilities.